Using Engineering Apprenticeships to Jump Start your Engineering Career

 Traditionally, apprentices did not need prior experience or education.
-You did not need to be employed or have a college degree to gain employment as an engineering apprentice in an organization.
+You did not need to be employed or have a college degree to gain employment as an engineering apprentice in an organisation.
 Today, the apprentice concept is not as popular as it was a few years ago, but it is essential to note that engineering apprenticeships are still very much in existence.

-How does this concept work?
+How does this Concept Work?

 Individuals in search of new career opportunities can submit applications to become apprentices.
 As mentioned above, an apprentice is not required to have any prior experience or education.
 As a matter of fact, this is something that is primarily intended for individuals who have lost their jobs, and are looking to switch careers.